Lumity-git/UseShiftly-Public/docs/public-registration-guide.md

 1. **Access Registration Page**: Navigate to `/register-admin.html` in the application.
 2. **Fill Registration Form**:
    - Owner Name: Full name of the account owner
-   - Building/Business Name: Name of the hotel, business, or organization
+   - Building/Business Name: Name of the workplace, business, or organization
    - Building Address: Physical address of the building/business
    - Email: Valid email address (will be used for login)
    - Password: Minimum 8 characters